albanie/mcnPyTorch/README.md

-PyTorch model converter (work in progress)
+PyTorch model converter
 ---

 A tool for converting [PyTorch](https://github.com/pytorch/pytorch) models into [MatConvNet](https://github.com/vlfeat/matconvnet).
-This is a work in progress, but may prove useful if you find yourself needing to convert models.
+This is a work in progress.

 ### torchvision models

-Some of the useful models available in the `torchvision.models` module have been converted into matconvnet and are available for download at the link
+Some of the useful models available in the `torchvision.models` module have been converted into MatConvNet and are available for download at the link
 below:

 [imported torchvision models](http://www.robots.ox.ac.uk/~albanie/models.html#pytorch-models)

 ### Converting your own models

-The conversion script requires Python (with a PyTorch installed) and MATLAB.
+The conversion script requires Python (with PyTorch installed) and MATLAB.
 Converting models between frameworks tends to be a non-trivial task, so it is likely that modifications will be needed for unusual models.

 ### Installation